robinmoon2/Word-game/Projet-A2-S1/documentation/index.md

 ## By hugo Peltier and Robin l'hyver

-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

 ## This is the officials documentation of the game , in it you will find :

 1. Every class used in the project